Finally a complete troubleshooting guide for the most common 3d printing problems.

 A higher resolution print means thinner layer build up along the X-Y directions.
 This means better adhesion, more layers (therefore improved structural integrity) and slower cooling rates.

 Just like with normal printers, the higher the resolution, the slower the print, which means a slower moving printer head and therefore less movement of the printer itself.
-Such movement can effect the overall print quality (due to shake) that can assist with structural problems, making warping even more possible.
+Such movement can affect the overall print quality (due to shaking) that can assist with structural problems, making warping even more possible.